 Overall, the beach scene may be more lively than you’re used to.
 You’ll surely observe energized volleyball games in action, and bronzed Brazilians socializing at beach bars.

 You needn’t look outside of major urban centers for some quality beaches.
-Storied strips like Rio’s classic Ipanema and Copacabana require no introduction.
+As some of the most famous landmarks in Brazil, Rio’s classic Ipanema and Copacabana require no introduction.
 Further afield, Ferradura Beach in the resort town of Buzios, or Jabaquara Beach on the Ilhabela archipelago are just a couple of Brazil’s most notable standouts.

 The beach may be what Brazil is most known for, but in a country this vast, natural treasures abound.
 For many visitors, there are two spots in Brazil that are true showstoppers: The force of nature that is Iguazu Falls, and the unfathomably biodiverse Amazon rainforest.